janosgyerik/homepage/_posts/2007-02-27-oracle-tips.markdown

       SQL&gt; exit
 </pre></li>
-   <li>optional: <code>isqlplusctl start</code> This can take a bit long.
-When finished, you can check if the port 5560 used by iSQL*Plus was successfully opened using the command <code>netstat -ntl | grep :5560</code>
+   <li>optional: `isqlplusctl start` This can take a bit long.
+When finished, you can check if the port 5560 used by iSQL*Plus was successfully opened using the command `netstat -ntl | grep :5560`
-If successful, you can start using the following URLs: iSQL*Plus: <code>http://localhost:5560/isqlplus</code> (even normal users can login here) iSQL*Plus DBA: <code>http://localhost:5560/isqlplus/dba</code> TODO: how to login here?</li>
+If successful, you can start using the following URLs: iSQL*Plus: `http://localhost:5560/isqlplus` (even normal users can login here) iSQL*Plus DBA: `http://localhost:5560/isqlplus/dba` TODO: how to login here?</li>

-   <li>optional: <code>emctl start dbconsole</code> This can take a bit long.
-When finished, you can check if the port 1158 used by the Enterprise Management Console was successfully opened using the command <code>netstat -ntl | grep :1158</code> If successful, you can start using the following URL: <code>http://localhost:1158/em</code> Don't know the precise rules, but users with dba granted can login here connecting as "normal".
+   <li>optional: `emctl start dbconsole` This can take a bit long.
+When finished, you can check if the port 1158 used by the Enterprise Management Console was successfully opened using the command `netstat -ntl | grep :1158` If successful, you can start using the following URL: `http://localhost:1158/em` Don't know the precise rules, but users with dba granted can login here connecting as "normal".
 The user sys can login connecting as "sysdba" or "sysoper". </li>
 </ol>

 <h3>Stopping the database (with the oracle user)</h3>
 <ol>
-<li><code>dbshut</code> If the above does not work, you can try to shutdown manually:
+<li>`dbshut` If the above does not work, you can try to shutdown manually:
 <pre>
       $ sqlplus